301-712-8765

 Yvette's Bio

-Prior to her consultancy career, Yvette held notable leadership roles, including Chief Operations Officer of a $24MM+ logistics firm in Howard County, Vice President of an international publishing company in Rockville, and founder and CEO of a health and beauty company in Frederick, MD.
-These varied leadership and entrepreneurial experiences have equipped her with invaluable insights into employer challenges, driving her mission to connect key stakeholders in education and workforce development to address those challenges.
+Prior to her consultancy work, Yvette held executive roles that shaped her practical understanding of business operations and growth: Chief Operating Officer of a $24MM+ logistics firm in Howard County, Vice President of an international publishing company in Rockville, and Founder/CEO of a health and beauty company in Frederick, MD.
+These experiences ground her approach to workforce development in the real-world needs of employers and entrepreneurs.

-Recognized as a thought leader in contemporary workforce development strategies, alternative career pathways, and the pivotal role of apprenticeships across industries, Yvette actively shares her expertise with various organizations, including Project JumpStart, United Way of Central Maryland, and Baltimore Together.
-Her contributions have earned her accolades such as the Daily Record Top 100 Women in Maryland in 2016 and 2022, Frederick Economic Development Entrepreneur of the Year, and Frederick Magazine's Person to Watch.
-She has also been featured in prominent media outlets such as the Frederick News-Post, The Daily Record, citybizlist, Build Your Path Podcast, and local television affiliates.
+A recognized thought leader in apprenticeship models, alternative career pathways, and contemporary workforce strategies, Yvette lends her voice and expertise to organizations including United Way of Central Maryland and Baltimore Together.
+Her leadership has earned her numerous honors, including The Daily Record’s Top 100 Women in Maryland Circle of Excellence (2016, 2022, 2025), Frederick Economic Development’s Entrepreneur of the Year, and Frederick Magazine's Person to Watch.
+Her work has been featured in The Frederick News-Post, The Daily Record, citybiz, the Build Your Path Podcast, and regional TV networks.

-Yvette's commitment extends to her involvement in numerous education and workforce boards and advisory committees, including roles as a U.S. Department of Labor Apprenticeship Ambassador and a member of the Baltimore Workforce Hub Apprenticeship Subcommittee, appointed by the White House Office of Infrastructure Implementation.
+Yvette also serves on multiple education and workforce boards and advisory committees, including as a U.S. Department of Labor Apprenticeship Ambassador, Apprenticeship subcommittee of the Baltimore City Public Schools Local Advisor Committee (LAC), and a former member of the Baltimore Workforce Hub Apprenticeship Subcommittee, appointed by the White House Office of Infrastructure Implementation.